-Several recent works have studied the learning of the efficient sparsifying transform model for biomedical image reconstruction [26], [29], [127].
-This subsection reviews these advances (see [128] for an MRI focused review).
+Several recent works have studied the learning of the efficient sparsifying transform model for biomedical image reconstruction [26], [29], [126].
+This section reviews these advances (see [127] for an MRI focused review).

 1) Transform Model: The sparsifying transform model is a generalization [24] of the analysis dictionary model.
 The latter assumes that applying an operator W to a signal f produces several zeros in the output, i.e., the signal lies in the null space of a subset of rows of the operator.
-The sparsifying transform model allows for a sparse approximation as Wf = z + e, where z has several zeros and e is a transform domain modeling error.
-Natural images are well-known to be approximately sparse in transform domains such as the DCT and wavelets, a property that has been exploited for image compression [129], denoising, and inverse problems.
-A key advantage of the sparsifying transform model compared to the synthesis dictionary model is that the transform domain sparse approximation can be computed exactly and cheaply by thresholding Wf [24].
+The sparsifying transform model allows for a sparse approximation as $W\mathbf{f} = \mathbf{z} + e$, where \mathbf{z} has several zeros and e is a transform-domain modeling error.
+Natural images are well known to be approximately sparse in transform domains such as the DCT and wavelets, a property that has been exploited for image compression [128], denoising, and inverse problems.
+A key advantage of the sparsifying transform model compared to the synthesis dictionary model is that the transform-domain sparse approximation can be computed exactly and cheaply by thresholding $W\mathbf{f}$ [24].

-2) Early Efficient Transform Learning-Based Methods: Recent works [29], [127] proposed transform learning based image reconstruction methods that involved computationally cheap, closed-form updates in the iterative algorithms.
-The following square transform learning [24] regularizer was used for reconstruction in [127]:
+2) Early Efficient Transform Learning-Based Methods: Recent works [29], [126] proposed transform learningbased image reconstruction methods that involved computationally cheap, closed-form updates in the iterative algorithms.
+The following square transform learning [24] regularizer was used for reconstruction in [126]:

-The image reconstruction problem with regularizer (17) was solved in [127] using a highly efficient block coordinate descent (BCD) approach that alternates between minimizing with respect to Z (transform sparse coding step), W (transform update step), and x (image update step).
-Importantly, the transform sparse coding step has a closed-form solution, where the matrix B, whose columns are $WP_i x$ , is thresholded to its s largest magnitude elements, with other entries set to zero.
-When the sparsity constraint is replaced with alternative sparsity promoting functions such as the $\ell_0$ sparsity penalty or $\ell_1$ penalty, the sparse coding solution is obtained in closed-form by hard or soft thresholding.
-The transform update step has a simple solution involving the singular value decomposition (SVD) of a small matrix [127] and the image update step involves a least squares problem (e.g., in the case of single coil Cartesian MRI, it is solved in closed-form using FFTs [127]).
-This efficient BCD scheme was proven to converge in general to the critical points of the nonconvex reconstruction problem [127].
+The image reconstruction problem with regularizer (17) was solved in [126] using a highly efficient BCD approach that alternates between minimizing with respect to Z(transform sparse coding step), W (transform update step), and x (image update step).
+Importantly, the transform sparse coding step has a closed-form solution, where the matrix B, whose columns are WP_ix , is thresholded to its s largest magnitude elements, with other entries set to zero.
+When the sparsity constraint is replaced with alternative sparsity promoting functions such as the l_0 sparsity penalty or l_1 penalty, the sparse coding solution is obtained in closed form by hard or soft thresholding.
+The transform update step has a simple solution involving the singular value decomposition (SVD) of a small matrix [126], and the image update step involves a least-squares problem (e.g., in the case of single-coil Cartesian MRI, it is solved in closed form using FFTs [126]).
+This efficient BCD scheme was proven to converge, in general, to the critical points of the nonconvex reconstruction problem [126].

 In practice, the sparsity controlling parameter can be varied over algorithm iterations (a continuation strategy), allowing for faster artifact removal initially and then reduced bias over the iterations [29].
-The scheme in [127] was shown to be much faster than the previous DL-MRI scheme.
-Tanc and Eksioglu [130] further combined transform learning with global sparsity regularization in known transform domains for CS MRI.
+The scheme in [126] was shown to be much faster than the previous DL-MRI scheme.
+Tanc and Eksioglu [129] further combined transform learning with global sparsity regularization in known transform domains for CS MRI.

-Square transform learning has also been applied to CT reconstruction [131].
-Another recent work used square transform learning for low-dose CT image reconstruction [132] with a shifted-Poisson likelihood penalty for the data-fidelity term in the cost (instead of the conventional weighted least squares penalty), but pre-learned the transform from a dataset and fixed it during reconstruction to save computation.
+Square transform learning has also been applied to CT reconstruction [130].
+Another recent work used square transform learning for low-dose CT image reconstruction [131] with a shifted-Poisson likelihood penalty for the data-fidelity term in the cost (instead of the conventional weighted least-squares penalty), but prelearned the transform from a data set and fixed it during reconstruction to save computation.

-Other works have explored alternative formulations for transform learning (e.g., overcomplete or tall [133] transforms) that could be potentially used for image reconstruction.
+Other works have explored alternative formulations for transform learning (e.g., overcomplete or tall [132] transforms) that could be potentially used for image reconstruction.